 In some cases, you may need to optimize the picture quality.
-To do this, press AUTO on the projector or Auto Sync on the remote control.
+To do this, press Auto Sync on the remote control.
 Within 3 seconds, the built-in Intelligent Auto Adjustment function will re-adjust the values of Frequency and Clock to provide the best picture quality.

-The current source information will be displayed in the upper left corner of the screen for 3 seconds.
+The current source information will be displayed in the upper left corner of the screen for 5 seconds.

-- The screen will be blank while AUTO is functioning. - This function is only available when PC signal (analog RGB) is selected.
+This function is only available when PC D-Sub input signal (analog RGB) is selected.